redoomed1/privacyguides.org/docs/mobile-phones.md

 A few more tips regarding Android devices and operating system compatibility:

-- Do not buy devices that have reached or are near their end-of-life, additional firmware updates must be provided by the manufacturer.
+- Do not buy devices that have reached or are near their end-of-life; additional firmware updates must be provided by the manufacturer.
 - Do not buy preloaded LineageOS or /e/ OS phones or any Android phones without proper [Verified Boot](https://source.android.com/security/verifiedboot) support and firmware updates.
 These devices also have no way for you to check whether they've been tampered with.
-- In short, if a device or Android distribution is not listed here, there is probably a good reason.
+- In short, if a device is not listed here, there is probably a good reason.
 Check out our [forum](https://discuss.privacyguides.net) to find details!

 ### Google Pixel